 An introduction to mathematical models and sensitivity analysis.
-Emphasizes construction of models for real world applications in a variety of area.
+Emphasizes construction of models for real world applications in a variety of areas.
 Mathematical software is used extensively for problem solving.
-Topics include optimization models, linear and discrete programming, dynamic models and probability models.
-Prerequisites: ENG 105 with a grade of C or higher, MATH 217 and MATH 273 with grade of C- or better.
+Topics include optimization models, linear and discrete programming, dynamic models, and probability models.
+Prerequisite: ENG 105 with a grade of C or higher, MATH 217 with a grade of C- or higher, and MATH 273 with a grade of C- or higher.
 Offered fall of even-numbered years.